 National security process: National security process includes National Security Letters (“NSLs”) and orders issued under the Foreign Intelligence Surveillance Act (“FISA orders”).
 Dropbox is not permitted by the US government to report the exact number received.

-Non-US requests: At this time, we require non-US governments to follow the mutual legal assistance treaty process or letters rogatory process so that a US court will issue the required US legal process to Dropbox.
+Non-US requests: Non-US requests include any formal legal process from a non-US government seeking user data.
+At this time, we require non-US governments to follow the Mutual Legal Assistance Treaty process or letters rogatory process so that a US court will issue the required US legal process to Dropbox.

 Non-content: When we provide “non-content” information in response to valid legal process, that means we provided subscriber information such as the name and email address associated with the account; the date of account creation and other transactional information like IP addresses.
 “Non-content” information does not include the files that people store in their Dropbox accounts.